Frank Wade, a veteran of the brawling theological debates in

 11 others losing a significant number of members and

 clergy.
-Episcopal conservatives contend the losses are
+Episcopal conservatives contend that the

 Many of the